The Valhalla Sunset: A Cocktail Worthy of Valhalla

 Tasting Notes:

 The color is a stunning, vibrant red.
-The taste starts with the tart freshness of lemon and grapes, moves into the bitter punch of Campari, and resolves with the smooth, savory undertones of the aquavit.
+The tart freshness of lemon and grapes moves into the bitter punch of Campari, and resolves with the smooth, savory undertones of the aquavit.
 It is texturally rich and complex, a perfect example of how American aquavit can elevate fresh produce.

 3. The Midnight Sun Handshake